Penn Zero: Part-Time Hero: Production

-The art style of the series was inspired by the look of animated films in the 1950s and 1960s, mostly Disney films by such influential artists as Mary Blair, Eyvind Earle, Tom Oreb and Milt Kahl, but also from the more abstract and textured work of studios like UPA and Hanna-Barbera.
+The art style of the series was inspired by animated films in the 1950s and 1960s, mostly Disney films by such influential artists as Mary Blair, Eyvind Earle, Tom Oreb and Milt Kahl, but also from the more abstract and textured work of studios like UPA and Hanna-Barbera.

 The series' original score was composed by Ryan Shore.

 Broadcast

 Penn Zero: Part-Time Hero premiered on Disney XD in Canada on March 16, 2015.
 The series debuted on Disney XD in the United Kingdom and Ireland on May 14, on Disney XD in Australia on June 1, and on Disney XD in both the Middle East and Africa on September 7.